shreeyasharma1804/notes/misc/Linux.md

 ### Systemd

-- Its the process with PID 1 responsible for spawning all the required services
+- Its the process with PID 1 responsible for spawning all the required services.
+- Systemd loads units.
+- Units are of 3 types: service, target, timer.
+- The type of the service (unit, target, timer) etc is determined by the file extension.
 - User created root systemd service files are located at `/etc/systemd/system/`

-- The type of the service (unit, target, timer) etc is determined by he file extension
+#### Target unit

+- A target unit being active means that a specific state of the system has been reached

+#### Service unit

 - Generic service file:

 ```bash